Crazy, I know, but… it’s the 8th of our 12 weeks of Artful Summer!

 Your non-fiction story can be a document of something.

 - Your grandfather the tax accountant.
 What’s his life like?
-How’s he handling the July 15 tax deadline?
-Is he working with clients through email and Zoom?
+Does he work with clients through email and Zoom during the pandemic?
 Or meeting people with masks in his office?
 You can create a photo story that shows some of the moments of his day.
 His F2F meeting with a masked client, or gramps on Zoom with a client.

-- Your pandemic day.
+- Your pandemic or post-pandemic day.
 Are you in all day?
 Have you “reopened” and gone back into the world?
 However you’re handling this moment, documenting this can be meaningful and valuable for your future self.
-And one day your grandkids will marvel at how things were back in 2020!
+And one day your grandkids will marvel at how things were back in 2021!

 - And so on!
 There’s an endless list of things you can document with 8-15 photographs.